filips123/PWAsForFirefox/.github/CONTRIBUTING.md

 If your language is not yet available, please contact me on Crowdin.

 > [!NOTE]
-> The localization feature is currently still work-in-progress, and not many strings are available for translation.
-Proper localization is being worked on.
+> The localization feature is currently still work-in-progress.
+The extension
+> already supports the localization, but the UserChrome localization is still
-Please follow the Crowdin project for updates and new available messages.
+> being worked on.
+Please follow the Crowdin project for updates and new
+> available messages.

 <details>
   <summary>Expand localization status</summary>

 [![Localization status](https://badges.awesome-crowdin.com/translation-13220281-466834.png)](https://crowdin.com/project/firefoxpwa)
 </details>

+### Extension Translations

+The extension uses a custom message format, mostly compatible with the standard WebExtensions message format, with a few differences:

+* Message keys are case-sensitive, unlike in WebExtensions.
+* Message placeholders remain case-insensitive, like in WebExtensions.
+* Positional placeholders are unsupported, use named placeholders instead.
+* Referencing other messages is possible, include a placeholder to another key in the placeholder content.
+* Limited pluralization is possible, supporting a very basic subset of the ICU message pluralization format.

+### UserChrome Translations

+It is currently not possible to translate the UserChrome messages, but support for this is planned and is being worked on.

 ## Code of Conduct